rai-inst/sceniris/README.md

 ## Sceniris: a fast procedural scene generation framework
 Sceniris is a procedural scene generation framework that generates a massive amount of collision-free environment instances in a short time.
 [How fast?](#how-fast-is-sceniris).
-The framework is developed on top of [scene_syntheizer](https://github.com/NVlabs/scene_synthesizer) and [curobo](https://curobo.org/).
+The framework is developed on top of [scene_synthesizer](https://github.com/NVlabs/scene_synthesizer) and [curobo](https://curobo.org/).
 Sceniris also supports more spatial relationships than scene_synthesizer.
 The speedup mainly comes from three aspects: batched sampling, batched pose computation & forward kinematics, and curobo's parallel collision checking.

 ### Installation

-1. Install [curobo](https://curobo.org/get_started/1_install_instructions.html).
+1. Install [curobo](https://curobo.org/get_started/1_install_instructions.html#library-installation).
 Note: before installing `curobo`, make sure you have `pyTorch` installed under the same cuda version of your system (can be checked by `nvcc -V`).
 2. Install sceniris `pip install git+https://github.com/bdaiinstitute/sceniris.git`.
-You may need to review the [licence terms](https://github.com/NVlabs/scene_synthesizer?tab=readme-ov-file#installation) mentioned in scene_synthesizer
+You may need to review the [licence terms](https://github.com/NVlabs/scene_synthesizer?tab=readme-ov-file#installation) mentioned in scene_synthesizer, and the [licence] of [curobo](https://github.com/nvlabs/curobo?tab=License-1-ov-file)
 3. [Optional] if you want to deal with USD assets but there is no OpenUSD installed, `pip install usd-core`
+4. [Optional] if you wang to use the robot reachability feature, run `git submodule update --init --recursive` to pull `rm4d`

 ### Usage
 - From config